kimminkuk/TestUnityExample2d/README.md

 Part 58 - A Pause Menu: Make a game like Zelda using Unity and C#

 # Bug
-1. Cinemachine Camera Room Transition
+1. Cinemachine Camera Room Transition : ok
-2. Mobile Joystick move and Button
+2. Mobile Joystick move and Button : Not bad
+3. Tresure Box Open Error

 # Study Video